Written by Eric Gockel

 Always Be Closing

-Even if those visitors aren’t ready to buy today, try to make something available that they can take action on today, like sign up for newsletter announcing upcoming specials, events, etc. Differentiate yourself with a blog filled with posts that make you stand out from your competition by educating and entertaining your visitors.
+Even if those visitors aren’t ready to buy today, try to make something available that they can take action on today, like sign up for a newsletter announcing upcoming specials, events, etc. Differentiate yourself with a blog filled with posts that make you stand out from your competition by educating and entertaining your visitors.